torvalds/linux/Documentation/userspace-api/media/v4l/hist-v4l2.rst

 .. _other:

-Relation of V4L2 to other Linux multimedia APIs
+Relation of V4L2 to other GNU/Linux multimedia APIs
 ===============================================

 .. _xvideo: